-Each note has:
+Each note (including agents and adornments) has:

 - body text: stored as $Text.
 It is not necessary for a note to have any body text.

 - attributes: other pieces of information about the note.
 For instance the note's colour, size, position in the map, and whether it is exported or not.